Nested Sequents for Intuitionistic Grammar Logics via Structural Refinement: Properties of Intuitionistic Grammar Logics

-\begin{proof} First, we note that if $A$ is derivable in $\nikam$, then $A$ is derivable in $\ncalc$ as the latter calculus is an extension of the former.
+\begin{proof} First, we note that if $A$ is provable in $\nikam$, then $A$ is provable in $\ncalc$ as the latter calculus is an extension of the former.
 Thus, the backward implication is trivial.
-We therefore argue that if $A$ is derivable in $\ncalc$, then $A$ is derivable in $\nikam$.
+We therefore argue that if $A$ is provable in $\ncalc$, then $A$ is provable in $\nikam$.